heratyian/software-development-lessons/lessons/learning-journey.md

 - Hi!
 I'm Ian 👋
 - Here is a timeline of my journey learning to code

-### pre-2007
-- Computers are cool 🖥️
-- Playing video games 🎮
-- Hanging out in school IT department and Radio Club 💾
-- Family designated IT support role 😂

 ### 2011
 - **August** - IT internship racking servers, hanging monitors and fixing printers. 🖨️
 - **October** - Tried learning C# from book.
 Confusion. 🫤